2025 Cuttack violence: Analysis and commentary

 According to a report by India Today, the Cuttack violence, along with a night curfew in Balasore and a political killing in Berhampur, led to widespread concern about law and order in Odisha during the festive season.

 The magazine described how what began as a dispute over loud music during a Durga Puja immersion procession in Cuttack escalated into one of the city’s most serious communal disturbances in decades.

 It noted that the unrest, coupled with preventive restrictions in other districts, had raised questions about the state government’s capacity to manage inter-community tensions and maintain public confidence.

 Writing in The Hindu, academic and columnist Shaikh Mujibur Rehman argued that the violence marked “a setback to Odisha’s secular ethos” and reflected growing social polarisation under the Bharatiya Janata Party government.
 He compared the 2025 Cuttack clashes to earlier communal disturbances in the State — including Bhadrak (2024) and Kandhamal (2008) — and observed that despite Odisha’s relatively small Muslim population, the city of Cuttack had historically maintained strong traditions of coexistence.
-Rehman noted that leaders such as Congress MLA Sofia Firdous played a visible role in post-violence reconciliation efforts, while the state government’s response remained comparatively restrained.